joseph-lozano/solid-rust/README.md

 ## Depoloyment

 Just use the Dockerfile.
-I have tested deployment on [Railway](https://railway.app).
+I have tested deployment on [Railway](https://railway.app) at https://solid-rust.up.railway.app/.

 ### I want to use React